 Settings > Discussion

 Check Out: How To Remove URL Field From Comment form in GeneratePress?

 Lots of comment contains the blacklisted words that are normally used by spammers.
 It is now easier to recognize and we can use those words and block them.

 As it is said that, the Akismet Anti-spam plugin has already implemented those huge lists into the plugin so, it is not necessary to use the manual list but in case you need the list, you can find the huge list on Github.
 Check the Recommended Backlist Words.

 2. Restrict the Comment Moderation

-Use the option “” so that you can approve comment one by one.
-It will be a time consuming for you to approve if your blog receives lots of comment.
+Use the option “Comment must be manually approved” so that you can approve comments one by one.
+It will be time-consuming for you to approve if your blog receives lots of comments.